tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LP-02-ROC-AUC.md

 Explain to students that we are using the `sigmoid` activation function since we have a binary output, `1` for fraud or `0` for no-fraud.

-Next the the model is compiled.
-Explain to students that the `binary_crossentropy` loss function is used since want to create a binary classification model.
+Next, the model is compiled.
+Explain to students that the `binary_crossentropy` loss function is used since we want to create a binary classification model.

 Point out that we are defining some metrics to assess the model.
 These metrics are part of [the Keras metrics module](https://www.tensorflow.org/api_docs/python/tf/keras/metrics?version=stable) and that these are the same metrics students are already familiar from previous units when binary classification was introduced.
 The only new metric is `AUC` that will be explained next in the model's evaluation.